IPU Power Grid School

 NASBA information

-NASBA National Registry Statement: The Institute of Public Utilities is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
+NASBA National Registry Statement: The Institute of Public Utilities, Michigan State University is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State Boards of Accountancy have the final authority on the acceptance of individual course for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.

 Program Level: The program is classified as both “intermediate” and “overview” and is accessible to relatively new personnel working in the regulatory policy community.
 Prior participation in one of the basic courses or some relevant work experience is recommended, but not required.
 The program focuses on the engineering and economics of power grids.